 The mistake our agency commonly sees around content, is that there isn’t enough on the page, it is disjointed or not focused enough on the particular subject it should be ranking for.

-Simple things you can do to improve SEO
+Simple things you can do to improve your website SEO

 An easy place to start improving your sites search engine optimisation is to spend some time updating the tags.
 Ensure that every page has a meta title and meta description and that they include your target keyword.